 Thanks for the suggestion.
 We have worked with assuming zero water vapor trends as our prior, but we chose not to show the results since the paper is already quite lengthy.
-In essence the freedom in the lower atmosphere really impacted the column water vapor trends, which could become quite different (usually larger) than that of the other datasets.
-We have put in a sentence in the discussion section to mention this : "A zero a-priori initialization for water vapor at the surface allows a fit to the spectral trends, but the retrieved water vapor trends in the lower layers which dominate column water amounts lead to column water trends that are easily double or more than the results for the other datasets.
-We have adjusted the OEM water vapor covariance matrices so that the zonally averaged column water trends agree in general with the other datasets. "
+In essence the freedom in the lower atmosphere really impacted the column water vapor trends, which could become quite larger than what the other datasets show.
+We have put in a sentence in the discussion section to mention this : "If we start with zero a-priori for water vapor at the surface, we can fit the spectral trends but the retrieved water vapor trends in the lower layers which dominate column water amounts, can leads to column water trends that are easily double or more than the results for the other datasets.